The Second Season Finale of 'Travelers' is B-A-N-A-N-A-S

 And then it’s over.
 O-V-E-R. Like 70 percent of viewers, I double and triple checked to ensure that there wasn’t a secret, hidden 13th episode.
 There isn’t.
 Worse still, Travelers has not officially been renewed for a third season.
 The series could very well end on a massive cliffhanger (and given Eric McCormick’s Will & Grace schedule, I have to imagine that Travelers takes a backseat).

-If Netflix decides to pick it up for another season, however, showrunner Brad Wright suggested that the theme of season three — like the theme in season four of Black Mirror — would be Artificial Intelligence, and that we may see glimpses of the future.
-It’s also a relief to know that Wright has already mapped out next season.
+Showrunner Brad Wright has also suggested that the theme of season three — like the theme in season four of Black Mirror — would be Artificial Intelligence, and that we may see glimpses of the future.
+Wright has already mapped out next season.
 “We know where we’re going,” he said.
 “It’s not a question of, ‘Oh my God, we’ve painted ourselves into a corner, how do we get out of this?’
 We know what we’re doing.”